content structure

 5. Focus on the generation of future flows: Determining the fair value of the business is based on the ability to generate future cash flows, which helps align the valuation with expectations for future performance of the business.

-In summary, NIF B-7 provides a solid and consistent framework for the recognition and measurement of assets and liabilities in business acquisitions, which contributes to a more accurate and transparent presentation of the financial position of an entity.
+In summary, IFRS B-17 provides a robust and consistent framework for the recognition and measurement of assets and liabilities in business acquisitions, contributing to a more accurate and transparent presentation of an entity's financial situation.

 What is fair value?